LT-IntroToAI-SY2526/assignment6-part2-per3-AshleyQ17/a6_part2_writeup.md

 Based on your house price model, rank the four features from most important to least important.
 Explain how you determined this ranking.

 **YOUR ANSWER:**
-1. Most Important:
+Most Important:
+1. Square Footage
-2.
+2. Bedrooms
-3.
+3. Bathrooms
+4. Age
-4. Least Important:
+Least Important:

 **Explanation:**
+Square footage is the most important for developing the house price model